These Numbers Show Favorable Signs for YPF Sociedad Anonima (YPF)

 YPF Sociedad Anonima (YPF): Who are the competitors?

-The company’s main competitors (and peers) include Petroleo Brasileiro S.A. – Petrobras (PBR) that is trading 38.54% up over the past 12 months and TotalEnergies SE (TTE) that is -0.69% lower over the same period.
-Exxon Mobil Corporation (XOM) is 61.13% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Petroleo Brasileiro S.A. – Petrobras (PBR) that is trading 37.53% up over the past 12 months and TotalEnergies SE (TTE) that is 3.57% higher over the same period.
+Exxon Mobil Corporation (XOM) is 64.54% up on the 1-year trading charts.